Ade-Sam2007/Ade-Sam2007/README.md

-- 👋 Hi, I’m @Ade-Sam2007
+- 👋 Hi, I’m @Samsony
-- 👀 I’m interested in learning coding right from scratch
+- 👀 I'm taking a career in the SOC field of Cybersecurity.
-- 🌱 I’m currently learning html
+- 💞️ I’m looking to collaborate with persons in the field who can help
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me on whatsapp on +2348026013939 Adetola Samuel @ facebook
-- 📫 How to reach me on whatsapp on 09062088629
+Linkedin @ Adetola Samuel Oladipupo
-  Adetola Samuel @ facebook
+X @ Cyber_Sam01